tcltk/tklib/modules/scrollutil/README.txt

 "scrollutil::closetabstate", which are provided by the Scrollutil_tile package only).

-To be able to use the commands and variables implemented in the Scrollutil package, your scripts must contain one of the lines
+To be able to access the commands and variables of the Scrollutil package, your scripts must contain one of the lines

     package require scrollutil ?version?
     package require Scrollutil ?version?

-Likewise, to be able to use the commands and variables implemented in the Scrollutil_tile package, your scripts must contain one of the lines
+Likewise, to be able to access the commands and variables of the Scrollutil_tile package, your scripts must contain one of the lines

     package require scrollutil_tile ?version?
     package require Scrollutil_tile ?version?